SanketNalage/Kubernetes-Hand-on/KIND-cluster-Kubernetes/README.md

 docker ps
 ```

-## 4. If docker does the connect or not install then we can add he docker image to user.
+## 4. If docker does the connect or not install then we can add docker image to user.
 ```
 sudo usermod -aG docker $USER && newgrp docker
 ```